 Based on initially positive U.S. ratings, the distributor, ITC Entertainment, approved development of a second series, but with the caveat that take place entirely on the Moon.
 This was a response to improving the pacing and ratings of the show by shifting the focus to the more popular elements of the series — the spacecraft models and special effects.
 Unfortunately, U.S. ratings dropped in the second half of season one, which led to ITC cancelling work on season two.
 The Andersons salvaged their ideas developed for the now-abandoned season two of UFO for their new series Space: 1999 (1975-1977).
 Due to this connection, many fans regard both series as inhabiting the same "universe."
 The late 1990s and early 2000s saw several efforts to revive the series on TV, and a feature film was under development for a planned 2013 release; however, all these efforts fell through.

 The Andersons attention on the series’ overall production design and special effects left an enduring impression on sci-fi.
 The spacecraft model designs, influenced by 2001, A Space Odyssey, remain highly regarded nearly fifty years later.
 The adult story content was on a level beyond that of Star Trek and established that both the genre and the Andersons were capable of far more than expected.
 Nevertheless, the show, caught in the middle-ground between being an action-oriented children's show and an adult-oriented drama, never quite satisfied both.
 UFO’s weakness, however, lay in the dialog, which tends to be a bit too expository.
 While this is a problem endemic to sci-fi as a genre, it slowed down the pacing for a show’s young audience.
-ITC addressed these problem by requiring the aforementioned move to the Moon for the never-realized second season, which in turn led to the more successful, if equally troubled, Space: 1999.
+ITC addressed these problems by requiring the aforementioned move to the Moon for the never-realized second season, which in turn led to the more successful, if equally troubled, Space: 1999.

 As Space: 1999 was being cancelled in 1977 Star Wars was just getting started, and the Andersons' previous sci-fi shows soon paled in comparison.
 Nevertheless, UFO and Space: 1999 set a standard in mature themes, realistic sci-fi modeling, season-long story arcs, and unified production design for future shows to emulate.